-Basel, 25 August, 2020- Roche (SIX: RO, ROG; OTCQX: RHHBY) today announced US Food and Drug Administration (FDA) approval of the new VENTANA HER2 Dual ISH DNA Probe Cocktail assay for the detection of the HER2 biomarker in breast cancer and as a companion diagnostic for Herceptin (trastuzumab) therapy.
-HER2 - human epidermal growth factor receptor 2 - is an important biomarker found in breast cancers.2 Its detection and inhibition can help healthcare professionals more effectively manage this aggressive cancer.
+Basel, 29 July, 2020 - Roche (SIX: RO, ROG; OTCQX: RHHBY) today announced US Food and Drug Administration (FDA) approval of the new VENTANA HER2 Dual ISH DNA Probe Cocktail assay for the detection of the HER2 biomarker in breast cancer and as a companion diagnostic for Herceptin (trastuzumab) therapy.
+HER2 - human epidermal growth factor receptor 2 - is an important biomarker sometimes found in breast cancers.2 Its detection and inhibition can help healthcare professionals more effectively manage this aggressive cancer.

 "With this new VENTANA HER2 Dual ISH assay, Roche continues to deliver on its commitment to advance personalised healthcare," said Thomas Schinecker, CEO Roche Diagnostics.
 "Quick results are crucial in the fight against cancer and by delivering critical information on treatment options for breast cancer patients faster, this assay will aid clinicians in their therapeutic decisions."